Vacation at Lake Bled in Slovenia

 Local specialties at Lake Bled

-If you prefer more hearty dishes, try the Slovenian stew “Jota”.
-It consists of sauerkraut, beans and potatoes and is often served with a slice of bread.
-For fish lovers there is fresh fish straight from the lake.
-Trout is particularly popular here and is usually offered grilled or smoked.
+If you prefer heartier dishes, try the Slovenian stew "jota."
+It consists of sauerkraut, beans, and potatoes.
+It is often served with a slice of bread.
+Fish lovers can enjoy fresh fish straight from the lake.
+Trout is especially popular here.
+It is usually served grilled or smoked.

 The Slovenian wines should not be missed either.
 The white wine “Rebula” and the red wine “Teran” are particularly excellent.
 You can find them in almost every restaurant on the lake.